Key takeaways

 Although Aleve lasts longer than ibuprofen, Aleve and ibuprofen are similarly effective when taken at their recommended dosages.
 Research has found that naproxen and ibuprofen are similarly effective for different chronic conditions involving pain, such as osteoarthritis.
 According to a comparison study that included two randomized, double-blind trials, 440 mg or 660 mg of naproxen per day was similarly effective to 1200 mg of ibuprofen per day for knee osteoarthritis.
 However, naproxen was found to significantly improve more symptoms of osteoarthritis than ibuprofen.
 In addition, patients reported better night-time pain relief with naproxen than with ibuprofen.

 Some people report experiencing better pain relief from one NSAID than from another.
 The most effective medication is the one that works best for you.
 Consult a healthcare provider to determine the best treatment option.
-Some people may find that a different NSAID, such as meloxicam or diclofenac, works better than naproxen or ibuprofen.
+Some people may find that a different NSAID product, such as meloxicam or diclofenac, may be a better choice than naproxen or ibuprofen.

 Coverage and cost comparison of Aleve vs. ibuprofen